nicolabs/nicobot/README.md

 Below are the most important configuration options for this bot (please also check the generic options below) :

 - **--max-count <integer>** will define how many messages to read at maximum before exiting.
-This allows the recipient to send several messages in answer.
-However currently all of those messages are returned at once after they all have been read by the bot so they cannot be parsed on the fly.
+This allows the recipient to split the answer in several messages for instance.
+However currently all messages are returned by the bot at once at the end, so they cannot be parsed on the fly by an external program.
 To give _x_ tries to the recipient, run _x_ times this bot instead.
 - **--pattern <name> <pattern>** defines a pattern that will end the bot when matched.
+This is the way to detect an answer.
 It takes 2 arguments : a symbolic name and a [regular expression pattern](https://docs.python.org/3/howto/regex.html#regex-howto) that will be tested against each message.
 It can be passed several times in the same command line, hence the `<name>` argument, which will allow identifying which pattern(s) matched.

 Sample configuration can be found in `tests/askbot-sample-conf`.